-The academic drive for knowledge advancement from the university might not always align with the value creation needs in the business.
-Academic knowledge advancement aims to benefit the wider community by experimenting and validating theories and frameworks.
-Whilst such an approach advances the body of knowledge, it might not provide the imminent empirical value creation sought by the business.
-In some cases, the academic knowledge advancement and the empirical value creation are fully aligned through the EPA project, and therefore the implementation of the EPA project is given high priority and even receives additional resources.
-However, in some cases, the business as usual (BAU) needs could appear more urgent than the academic knowledge advancement
+The academic drive for knowledge advancement from the university might not always align with the value-creation needs in the business sector.
+Academic knowledge advancement aims to benefit the wider community by experimenting with and validating theories and frameworks.
+Whilst such an approach advances the body of knowledge, it might not provide the imminent empirical value creation sought by the business in question.
+In some cases, however, academic knowledge advancement and empirical value creation are fully aligned through the EPA project, and therefore, the implementation of the EPA project is given high priority and even receives additional resources.
+Nonetheless, in some cases, business as usual (BAU) needs could appear more urgent than academic knowledge advancement.